-Pre Budget Submission Promoting a Culture of Legacy Giving in Ireland Introduction / About My Legacy My Legacy is a charitable umbrella organisation comprising 65 Irish charities.
-Our group vision is to create social change; to make charitable bequests the norm in Ireland and widely recognised as a respected way of supporting a charity.
+Our group vision is to create social change.
+We specifically seek to make charitable bequests the norm in Ireland and a widely recognised mechanism to support charities in Ireland in the future.
 Based in Dublin, My Legacy is managed by a voluntary board of directors including representatives from member organisations.
-As a group of national charitable organisations working together, we aim to raise awareness of the great importance of making a will generally and how legacies support the work of charities and benefit Irish society into the future.
-We do this through a range of activities including a national media campaign every Autumn - My Legacy Month.
-We also conduct on-going research into Irish and international best practice.
-We work closely with our members and engage with other stakeholders such as legal and financial planning professions, the Irish public and the wider charitable sector.
-Summary Four Key Requests:
+As a group of national charitable organisations working together, we aim to raise awareness of the great importance of making a will generally and specifically, how legacies can support the work of charities and benefit Irish society into the future.

+We do this through a range of activities including a public awareness campaign every Autumn; My Legacy Month.
+Legendary sports broadcaster Mícheál Ó Muircheartaigh was our wonderful ambassador in 2019 and as he put it simply; 'Ní neart go cur le chéile'.

+My Legacy also conducts on-going research into Irish and international best practice.
+In early 2020, we hosted a major educational seminar; showcasing the best in Irish and UK legacy insights.
+We were delighted Helen Martin made the opening remarks at this growing annual event.
+We work closely with our members and engage with other stakeholders in the legal and financial planning professions and with the wider charitable sector directly and via the Charities Regulator and other stakeholders.